CTPSSTAFF/pbpp-metrics-materials/README.md

   * Calcuate a total distance for each entire TMC
   * Calcuate a total travel time for each entire TMC
   * Calcuate a 'draft speed limit' for each entire TMC, using the  $R = D / T$  formula
-  * Round this value to an integral multiple of 5 MPH
+  * Round this value to an integral multiple of 5 MPH \(speed limits are integral multiples of 5 MPH\)

 The details follow: